ncronquist/blog/_posts/2015-08-11-web-development-setup.md

-alias fr="foreman run rails s" alias frc="foreman run rails c" alias fruby="foreman run ruby" alias srv="python -m SimpleHTTPServer \$1" # Simple, but awesome python http server; If you're working with a static http page, you can use this to serve it rather than viewing the file directly in the browser
+alias fr="foreman run rails s" alias frc="foreman run rails c" alias fruby="foreman run ruby" alias srv="python -m SimpleHTTPServer \$1" # Simple, but awesome python http server; If you're working with a static http page, you can use this to serve it rather than viewing the file directly in the browser; The final parameter allows you to specifiy a port
 # PostgreSQL aliases
 alias psqle="sudo -u postgres psql" #
 alias pgserver="sudo -u postgres service postgresql start"